Skip to content

 Experiencing a Dental Emergency?

 If you're experiencing a dental emergency in Merced, don't hesitate to seek help.
-Whether it's a knocked-out tooth, broken tooth, or severe tooth pain, prompt care is essential.
+Whether it's a knocked-out tooth, broken tooth, or severe tooth pain, prompt care is important.
 Many dental offices offer emergency dental services to alleviate pain and address urgent issues.
 Always call ahead to ensure you can be seen as soon as possible.

 How to Prevent Dental Emergencies